 “I recalled moments from my childhood and youth that I hadn’t even realised I’d forgotten, and it seemed as if these artefacts had the power to calm my nerves. ” Kemal Basmacı, Chapter 7

-You are bound to find objects in the museum which stir up your childhood number puzzleown personal memories.
+You are bound to find objects in the museum which stir up your own personal memories.
 Looking into one of the cabinets, I discover a number puzzle from my own childhood.
 The style, size and colouring are exactly how I remember my little puzzle and the long-forgotten joy of playing with it.
 Such a simple object linking to a seemingly simple memory, creating a multi-layered experience – no longer just a dot on your timeline.
 Memories come quickly and joyfully, like remembered dreams that are as real to you as if you had just relived them through time travel.

 “this is not simply a story of lovers, but of the entire realm, that is, of Istanbul.”
 Kemal Basmacı, Chapter 83